neophob/PixelController/README.md

 * Did you forgot to edit the configuration file "config.properties".
 Take a look at the config.examples subdirectory!
 * Did you flash the correct firmware to you Arduino/Teensy?
 PixelInvaders should display an animated Rainbow if powered on (https://github.com/neophob/PixelController/tree/master/data/ArduinoFw/lpd6803/neoLedLPD6803)
+* PixelInvaders panels: Make sure that the Panel shows an animated rainbow pattern when the panels are powered on (make sure that you also power the Arduino/Teensy board).
+If you don't see a animated rainbow, make sure the directon of the modules is correct and that the Arduino/Teensy, Led Modules and PSU share common ground.
-* A User reported that the PixelInvader firmware did not work on a new Arduino UNO r3 board.
+* PixelInvaders panels: A User reported that the PixelInvader firmware did not work on a new Arduino UNO r3 board.
 I think the reason for this is the big serial latency.
 However using a Arduino UNO r1 worked flawlessly.
 Technically this is not a big deal, as the timeout value cold be adjusted.